brajevicm/next-universal-route/README.md

 #### **`Route.generateUrl(params?: object, queryStringParams?: object): NextRoute`**
 Generates a NextRoute object which is used for client-side routing.
 It will generate both `href` and `as` via `toHref` and `toAs` methods.
-- If using static routes you `Route.generateUrl` can be called without any arguments
+- If using static routes, `Route.generateUrl` can be called without any arguments
 - If generating dynamic routes you'll have to pass params and optionally queryStringParams
   - params is the object which corresponds to path-to-regexp params
   - queryStringparams is the object with query string key/values pairs